 The Perseid Meteor shower is caused every year by the Earth rotating through the dust and debris left behind by the Comet Swift-Tuttle, the largest object to repeatedly pass by Earth.
 Even though the last time Swift-Tuttle passed by was in 1992, it caused enough commotion in space that we see those meteors in the same spot every year.
 The next time the comet will come close in its trip around the sun will be in 2126.

-The small comet 46P/ Wirtanen will be spotted as it comes the closest it’s ever been to our planet, passing by 7 million miles of Earth.
+On December 16th, the small comet 46P/ Wirtanen will be spotted as it comes the closest it’s ever been to our planet, passing by 7 million miles of Earth.
 Optimistically, it will be visible for weeks starting from mid-December, since this will be its brightest pass.
 In other words, it might not exactly be a shooting star, but you can wish on this one too if you can spot it.Take pictures and, years from now, you will be able to say you were there when they happened.
 Click To Tweet

 And last but not least, there’s a new star in the sky.
 It’s called the Humanity Star, and humans put it there so we aren’t as excited about it.
 We already have enough beautiful, natural events to look forward to that adding a man-made ones don’t quite cut it.